rosmarcin/rosmarcin/README.md

 🚀 Technology consultant, systems architect, and engineer with 20+ years of experience designing and delivering large-scale platforms across enterprise, cloud, and AI.

 🔧 I work at the intersection of **systems engineering, cloud infrastructure, and applied AI**, helping organizations move from complex legacy systems to modern, scalable architectures.

+🔧 I help teams validate ideas with technology — from feasibility studies and PoCs to MVPs and scalable platforms.
+My focus: AI, cloud, and data systems.

 ## 🔭 Current Focus
 - AI-driven architectures and systems design (RAG, LLM agents, generative AI systems)